-Power of the Partnership Year-End Celebration

 What it is: The annual Spirit of South Mountain award recognizes exemplary projects and organizations that significantly and positively impact the South Mountain region by contributing to its sense of place through promoting or conserving its natural and cultural resources.
 This annual award celebrates collaborative spirit that is so central to the Partnership’s work.
 We were very pleased to again be able to present the award of a cutting board made from Pennsylvania hardwoods and crafted by a local artisan within the South Mountain landscape.

 The South Mountain Partnership Mini-Grant Program has been in place since 2009, and is administered on behalf of the Partnership by the Appalachian Trail Conservancy.
-Over the past eight years, 45 projects have been funded – totaling just over $250,000 and leveraging over $607,000 in local matching funds.
+Over the past eight years, 45 projects have been funded – totaling just over $345,000 and leveraging over $750,000 in local matching funds – a return of over double.
 The program is funded through the Pennsylvania Department of Conservation and Natural Resources’ Community Conservation Partnerships Program, with the monies derived from the Environmental Stewardship Fund.
 The Partnership continues to seek opportunities to catalyze and support projects that preserve and promote the natural and cultural resources of the South Mountain region.

 Past Recipients of the “Spirit of South Mountain” Award